Xinmu20080/Hybrid-porous-Helmholtz-resonator-for-low-frequency-broadband-absorption/README.md

 Improved User Experience: The overall process of setting up and running the code is now more intuitive and user-friendly.

+Version 2 includes a corrected data normalization method.
+This may affect training dynamics; users may need to re-tune hyperparameters for optimal performance.

 A Critical Observation:
 It is worth noting that even with these improvements, the probability of obtaining valid parameters through this code remains low.
 This outcome invites deeper reflection: